Rikj000/MoniGoMani/MGM_DOCUMENTATION.md

 # Common mistakes:

 ### TypeError: integer argument expected, got float
 You likely are using a `Float` value where you should be using a `Integer` value.
 Hopefully your error will show more information about which Parameter.
 - `Integer` = Whole number.
 Examples: 1, 3, 23
 - `Float` = Decimal number.
 Examples: 1.53, 4.2, 17.12

 ### -bash: jq: command not found
 You still need to install [jq](https://stedolan.github.io/jq/)

+### ValueError: the lower bound X has to be less than the upper bound Y
+You probably ran with precision different from 1.
+If so then you need to run your 1st HO Run results through the calculator with `-pu` or `--precision-used` and then fix up your `mgm-config-hyperopt.json` with the adjusted results before firing up the 2nd HO Run.

+Check out the documentation for the [Precision Setting](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#precision-setting) and the [Total Overall Signal Importance Calculator](https://github.com/Rikj000/MoniGoMani/blob/main/MGM_DOCUMENTATION.md#total-overall-signal-importance-calculator)!